FLEGT Week 2015

 FLEGT Week 2015 was a unique opportunity to reflect on the full scope of the EU FLEGT Action Plan, including but not limited to VPAs and the EU Timber Regulation, learn from the achievements and challenges, and discuss technical aspects of FLEGT.
 It took place on 16-19 March in Brussels.

 Below you will see a summary of the Crash Course on FLEGT, that took place on Monday 16 March, from 9h to 12.30h.
-Read the full report on the FLEGT Week website.
-This includes a short summary describing the session, access to the presentation (divided in 3 parts), key information as well as a photo slideshow that shows speakers and participants.

 More than 80 people participated in the Crash Course on FLEGT to learn about the origins and the elements of the EU FLEGT Action Plan.
 In Hugh Speechly's overview of international forestry cooperation since 1970s, he explained how the Bali FLEG Conference was the watershed where governments for openly recognized for the first time the existence of illegal logging and the problem of corruption and poor governance in their forest sector.
 Statements made at the Conference led to the EU FLEGT Action Plan in 2003.
 Iola Leal introduced the EU institutional set-up and the supporting instruments related to FLEGT.
 Saskia Ozinga and Emily Fripp presented the civil society and private sector engagement in the development and implementation of the Action Plan.